shlomiatar/nano-jwt/README.md

 # nano-jwt
-A tiny version, minimalistic HS256/HS512 jwt verifier using WebCryptoAPIs (for browser/bun/cloudflare)
+A tiny, minimalistic HS256/HS512 jwt verifier using WebCryptoAPIs (for browser/bun/cloudflare)